cahucadi/Rails_PetalMD_API/README.md

 # README

 <p style="text-align:justify">
-This project is a technical test request from the company **PetalMD**.
+This project is a technical test request from the company <b>PetalMD</b>.
 After analyzing the tech stack used by PetalMD and the information given in the job description, I decided to create an Restful API using <b>Rails, MySQL, ElasticSearch, Redis and Docker</b>.
 For testing I write unit tests using <b>Rspec</b> and <b>Postman</b> for response analysis.
 <br/><br/>
 Using the CSV file with and extensive list of Pokémons ( available <a href="https://gist.github.com/armgilles/194bcff35001e7eb53a2a8b441e8b2c6" target="_blank"> here </a> ), I create a <b>MySQL</b> database and expose an API with CRUD ( Create, Read, Update, Delete ) actions, and an extra Search action using <b>ElasticSearch</b>.
 <br/><br/>